zahcaryanstey/NC/README.md

 ## CNN.py
 <p> Python file that contains the code for training, and validating our resnet models.

+## Config.py
+<p> Python file that contains arg parse arguments that allow us to make changes to the neural network in the terminal, allowing us to write a shell script for running experiments in batches.

 ## Three_Channel.sh
 <p> Shell file used to run batch  three channel experiments